Torsional potentials of glyoxal, oxalyl halides and their thiocarbonyl derivatives: Challenges for popular density functional approximations: Results and Discussion

 \subsubsection{Oxalyl bromide}

 Having assessed the general performance of DFT methods, we now scrutinize results for oxalyl bromide (Fig. \ref{bad_profile_worst}) as class II representative.
 CCSD(T) shows a very flat surface between $\Theta = 80^{\circ}$ and $\Theta = 140^{\circ}$.
 Close inspection indicates a very shallow minimum around $\Theta = 80^{\circ}$ and an equally shallow transition state at around $\Theta = 120^{\circ}$.
 Unconstrained optimization at M05-2X/def2QZVPP affords a minimum at $\Theta = 87.36^{\circ}$ and a maximum at $\Theta = 112.93^{\circ}$.
 Subsequent force constant analysis confirms the stationary points to be true a minimum and a true transition state, respectively.
 The corresponding barrier is very small, however (0.153 kcal/mol), and reduced further at the CCSD(T)/aug-cc-pVTZ//M05-2X/def2QZVPP level (0.04 kcal/mol).
 A definitive judgment on the existence of these intermediate points is therefore not attainable \cite{min_ts}. \\Hartree-Fock behaves reasonably for the overall shape of the potential, but overestimates the $cis$ to $trans$ barrier; it shows a very flat potential between $\Theta=80^{\circ}$ and $140^{\circ}$ without extremal points.
 Many density functionals, however, predict deep and often global minima for perpendicular geometries.
 This is observed for LDA as well as for several popular density functionals of various rungs on Jacob's ladder, including mGGAs (TPSS), hGGAs (PBE0, B3LYP), and mhGGAs (M06, M06-HF).
 The GGAs (PBE, BLYP, PW91, BP86) and the meta-hybrid M05 functionals perform particularly poorly as they fail to reproduce the $trans$-minimum ($\Theta=180^{\circ}$).
-M06L is the best among the non-hybrid functionals, but only meta-hybrid (M05-2X, M06-2X) and range-separated (CAM-B3LYP) functionals manage to reproduce the finer details of the CCSD(T) reference.
-Similar trends are found across all molecules of class II and III as well as some cases of class I (all torsional profiles are given in the Supporting Information). \\One possible explanation for the failure of GGA functionals would be the presence of a small HOMO-LUMO gap at $\Theta \sim 80^{\circ}$, responsible for spurious charge transfer into the lowest unoccupied molecular orbital.
-However, we calculated a sizable gap of $\sim$ 3 eV ruling out this initial suspicion. \\Considering that the interatomic separation between the two Br atoms in oxalyl bromide ranges from 3.3\:\AA\: to 4.7\:\AA \: in different conformations, one may further suspect a significant contribution of intramolecular dispersion interactions to the shape of torsional profiles.
-Figure \ref{corrections} shows torsional profiles calculated using popular dispersion corrections, namely: D3 \cite{grimme2010consistent}, Many Body Dispersion (MBD)\cite{tkatchenko2012accurate} and Dispersion Corrected Atom Centered Potentials (DCACP) \cite{von2004optimization,lin2007library}.
-None of the corrections improve the results of standard GGAs.
-In fact, they all increase the deviation from CCSD(T).
-Furthermore, inspection of D3 dispersion corrections reveals maximal contributions for $80^{\circ} \leq \Theta \leq 100^{\circ}$, for which the Br-Br distance approaches the typical van der Waals minimum ($r_{\rm{Br-Br}} \approx 3.7$\AA).
-This explains the deepening of the spurious minimum.
-Consequently, lack of dispersion does not seem to cause the observed problems. \\The real culprit instead appears to be the delocalization error.
-A pragmatic approach to reduce it is to include exact or Hartree-Fock exchange (HFx).
-The optimal admixture of exact exchange is $\sim$50\% (also used in the best functionals M05-2X, M06-2X, Figs. \ref{scatter_} - \ref{bad_profile_worst}).
-This observation is in agreement with earlier reports for conjugated double bonds \cite{ sancho2003assessment, sutton2014accurate}.
-Upon increasing the exact exchange further, the accuracy for torsional barriers is impaired again (M06-HF, HF).
-We tested this further by defining a functional (PBE-2X) that adds 56\% of exact exchange to standard PBE.
-This functional uses the same amount of exact exchange as M05-2X does and Fig. \ref{bad_profile_worst} shows that it is almost as accurate as the latter in reproducing the reference CCSD(T) torsional profile of oxalyl bromide.
-Additional tests indicate that any reduction or increase of exact exchange worsens the results of PBE-2X (data not shown).
+M06L is the best among the non-hybrid functionals, but only meta-hybrid (M05-2X, M06-2X), range-separated (CAM-B3LYP), and double hybrid (B2PLYP, DSD-PBEP86(D3BJ)) functionals manage to reproduce the finer details of the CCSD(T) reference.
+Similar remarks about relative performance hold for all molecules of class II and III as well as some cases of class I (all torsional profiles are given in Supporting Information 1). \\One possible explanation for the failure of GGA functionals would be the presence of a small HOMO-LUMO gap at $\Theta \sim 80^{\circ}$, responsible for spurious charge transfer into the lowest unoccupied molecular orbital.
+However, we calculated a sizable gap of $\sim$ 3 eV ruling out this initial suspicion.